james-criscuolo/nativescript-dev-sass/README.md

 Either of the above commands installs this module and installs the necessary NativeScript build and LiveSync hooks.
 SASS CSS pre-processing of all `.scss` or `.sass` files inside the `app` folder happens when the project is prepared for build (including LiveSync, Emulate and Watch commands).

 After the plugin runs, it will automatically delete all `.scss` and `.sass` files from the app package (leaving only the compiled `.css`)

+## Configuration

+No additional configuration required!

+## Usage

+The best way to explore the usage of the plugin is to inspect the demo apps in the plugin's root folder.
+In `demo` folder you can find the usage of the plugin for JavaScript application.
+In `demo-angular` folder you can find the usage in an Angular application.

 ## LiveSync Support